aerys/minko/README.md

 Description
 -----------

 Minko is a 3D framework for the web, desktop and mobile devices.
+It is currently compatible with the following devices:
+* Mac and PC computers
+* Any web browser with Flash 11+
+* Android 2.2+ smartphones and tablets
+* iPhone 3GS, iPhone 4, iPhone 4S, iPad, iPad2 and iPad 3

 Examples
 --------